rmetzler/bliki/wiki/dev/whats-wrong-with-jenkins.md

 unique privilege of being both an early player in the niche and free-as-in-beer.
-The blog space is littered with interesting articles about continuous builds, automated testing, and continuous deployment, all of which conclude on "how do we make Jenkins do it?"
+The blog space is littered with interesting articles about continuous builds, automated testing, and continuous deployment, all of which conclude on “how do we make Jenkins do it?”

 This is unfortunate, because Jenkins has some serious problems, and I want it to stop informing the discussion.